my-name-is-p/UTTP-Comment-Blocker/README.md

 # To hide placeholders
 1. Open your browser’s extension menu.
-2. Click on the YouTube UTTP Comment Blocker extension.
+2. Click on the Comment Blocker for YouTube extension.
 3. In the extension popup, check the box labeled "Hide placeholders".

 # To add usernames
 1. Open your browser’s extension menu.
-2. Click on the YouTube UTTP Comment Blocker extension.
+2. Click on the Comment Blocker for YouTube extension.
-3. Type the username (with or without the '@') in the textbox.
+3. Type the username (with or without the '@') in the "Add username to blacklist" textbox.
 4. Add an asterisk to the end for partial matches.
 5. Press return or click the button.

 # To remove usernames
 1. Open your browser’s extension menu.
-2. Click on the YouTube UTTP Comment Blocker extension.
+2. Click on the Comment Blocker for YouTube extension.
 3. Click the x next to the username you want to remove.

+# To add words/phrases
+1. Open your browser’s extension menu.
+2. Click on the Comment Blocker for YouTube extension.
+3. Type the word/phrase in the "Add word/phrase to blacklist" textbox.
+4. Add an asterisk to the end for partial matches.
+5. Press return or click the button.

+# To remove words/phrases
+1. Open your browser’s extension menu.
+2. Click on the Comment Blocker for YouTube extension.
+3. Click the x next to the word/phrase you want to remove.